uniphil/ones-and-zeros/writeups/2018-07-14-ones-and-zeros/writeup.md

 #### Base 10 to base 2

-Explaing how counting in binary works went smoothly, everyone picked it up pretty quickly.
+Explaining how counting in binary works went smoothly, everyone picked it up pretty quickly.
 I showed the [animated base system counter thing](https://codepen.io/uniphil/full/QQBEzx/) that I made at SFPC as part of the explanation, and received enthusiastic feedback about it in group feedback.
 Also, people asked for it to go faster (once you see how base 9 works, it's a small jump to base 2).